Joshvanburen/embeddedPSLauncher/README.md

 2. Sets the execution policy to bypass for the current process (this executable).
 3. Launches the extracted script.
 4. Deletes the extracted script after it has run.

+A batch file to compile the executable in Windows is included that uses the C# compiler included in .NET.